 This is no ordinary berry!

-Because Saskatoon Berries look like a blueberry, people think they should process like a blueberry – that is not the case.
+Because Saskatoon Berries look a lot like a blueberry, people think they should process them like a blueberry - that is not the case.

-Here are some tips in processing or cooking Saskatoon Berries:
+Here is some tips in processing or cooking Saskatoon Berries:

-- Saskatoon Berries have a thick skin so they don't release their natural juices during baking or cooking.
-Always be sure to add a little water when making pie or crumble.
+Saskatoon Berries have a thick skin so they don't release their natural juices during baking.
+Always be sure to add a little water when making a pie or crumble.